Deepa-1802/gemini-email-automation-agent/README.md

 # 📬 ***Automated Email Responder***
 Smart.
 Seamless.
 Stress-free inbox management.

-## Overview
+## 💡Overview

 Managing email shouldn’t feel like a full-time job.
-The AI Email Responder Agent is a hands-free Gmail assistant that reads, classifies, and responds to emails — intelligently and instantly.
+The AI Email Responder Agent is a hands-free Gmail assistant that reads, classifies, and responds to emails intelligently and instantly.

 Powered by Gemini API, LangGraph, and Google Chat Webhooks, this agent transforms your inbox into a self-organizing, self-responding system that’s always on and always accurate.